-The council's preference for the remaining 30% of housing to be delivered as intermediate housing to be delivered as intermediate housing is that it be provided through low cost home ownership products.
 Target in particular, those households with incomes between £30k and £50k to support owner occupation for as wide a group of residents as possible.
 Where shared ownership options are provided, the council will seek to ensure that low percentage shares are available within the mix.
 Maximise the number of larger family dwellings of three bedrooms or more within affordable housing provision.
 Work with PRP and voluntary sector partners to extend the use of shared housing to provide affordable housing for single homeless people.
 Set targets for the proportion of social housing lettings to households on the housing register for different reasons and monitor these in line with priorities.
+Produce annual statistics.
 Undertake a full review of the social housing allocation policy.
+Include consideration of how long it takes for different groups to successfully be accommodated and whether the needs of working households are sufficiently taken into account.
 Determine policy for and how best to register interest for types of intermediate housing other than shared ownership for sale / part sale and for rent, especially LLR.
 The Council already has a register for shared ownership dwellings.
 The impact of 'First Homes' and how will be administered also needs to be considered.
 Continue to offer a bespoke personalised service to incentivise the release of under occupied council housing.
 Continue to offer fixed term tenancies.
 The policy will however be altered so that where a tenant has been found not to have complied with the requirements of their tenancy agreement, there will be the option to grant a tenancy for a shorter period of time than the standard five years.
-38 A review of the policy to consider costs and benefits, including administration costs will be scheduled for when there is sufficient experience of the implementation of tenancy reviews to draw on.
+A review of the policy to consider costs and benefits, including administration costs will be scheduled for when there is sufficient experience of the implementation of tenancy reviews to draw on.
+Consider the potential for extensions and conversions on a case by case basis as properties become void.
+Continue close working between the BACFT and housing colleagues to investigate housing fraud.